19hours/sg-statutes/Acts/Electricity Act.md

 ### Carrying out of earthworks within vicinity of high voltage electricity cable

-80\.—(1) Subject to this section, no person other than an electricity licensee shall commence or carry out, or cause or permit the commencement or carrying out of, any earthworks within the vicinity of any high voltage electricity cable which belongs to or which is under the management or control of an electricity licensee unless the person —
+80\.—(1) Subject to this section, no person shall commence or carry out, or cause or permit the commencement or carrying out of, any earthworks within the vicinity of any high voltage electricity cable which belongs to or which is under the management or control of an electricity licensee unless the person —

 (a) has given to the electricity licensee not less than 7 days notice in writing of the date on which it is proposed to commence the earthworks;